lu-pl/pydantic-cidoc-crm/README.md

 * Refactored `RDFBaseModel.to_triples`

-    `RDFBaseModel.to_triples` is now a recursive *generator*, i.e. lazy.
-Generated triples are no longer (C-style) appended to a list, but yielded.
+    `RDFBaseModel.to_triples` is now a *recursive generator*.
+Generated triples are no longer (C-style) appended to a list, but lazily yielded.

 * Refactored `RDFBaseModel.serialize`